-Limitation on Liability of Trustees and Officers; Indemnification and Advance of Expenses
+Limitation on Liability of Trustees and Officers; Indemnification and Advance of Expenses the fullest extent permitted by Delaware law.

-Delaware law permits a Delaware statutory trust to include in its declaration of trust a provision to indemnify and hold harmless any trustee or beneficial owner or other person from and against any and all claims and demands whatsoever.
-Our Declaration of Trust provides that our trustees will not be liable to us or our shareholders for monetary damages for breach of fiduciary duty as a trustee to the fullest extent permitted by Delaware law.
 Our Declaration of Trust provides for the indemnification of any person to the full extent permitted, and in the manner provided, by Delaware law.
 In accordance with the 1940 Act, we will not indemnify certain persons for any liability to which such persons would be subject by reason of such person's willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of his office.